xusde/argoCD/README.md

 ---
 ### Workflow:
-Whenever Developer writing/changes a code and push into master/main branch, GitHub Pipeline will triggered and it will test the code with Flake8 and the containerized the application with new tag and push into artifacts(dockerhub) and also GitHub Actions pipeline will update Kubernetes Manifests file with new image tag then ArgoCD will look for new changes in Manifests file and will rollout new application in kubernetes.
+Whenever Developer writing/changes a code and push into master/main branch, GitHub Pipeline will triggered and it will test the code with Flake8 and containerized the application with new tag and push into artifacts(dockerhub) and also GitHub Actions pipeline will update Kubernetes Manifests file with new image tag then ArgoCD will look for new changes in Manifests file and will rollout new application in kubernetes.
 ```
 │   app.py
 │   LICENSE